-Several teams are so large and important that they have built their own more advanced governance structures in the forums of team councils.
+Several teams are so large and important that they have built their own more advanced governance structures in the forms of team councils.
 These councils are appointed by the community council from active members and leaders within the team and act as delegates of the Community Council for that team and its domain in the project.
 These team councils have regular meetings, resolve conflicts, report to the Community Council, and in some cases even grant membership on behalf of the Community Council.
 Current large teams with councils include the Forums, Edubuntu, Kubuntu, and MOTU teams.
+More on these later in this chapter.